And find out how to get early access to tickets.

-Fans who have pre-ordered The Christmas Present from Robbie Williams’ official store before 15:00 on Monday 4 November 2019 will be able to access the presale for the newly added date on Tuesday 17 December 2019.
+Purchase The Christmas Present from Robbie Williams’ official store before 18:00 on Thursday 5 December 2019 to access the presale for this special show.

 Recorded in sessions across London, Stoke-on-Trent, Los Angeles and Vancouver with longtime collaborator Guy Chambers, The Christmas Present is Robbie Williams’ 13th studio album.